unicef/publicgoods-toolkit/policy.md

-The EU's GDPR is a comprehensive set of data protection and privacy regulation that defends the privacy rights of approximately 446 million EU citizens and residents.
+The EU's GDPR is a comprehensive set of data protection and privacy regulation that defends the privacy rights of approximately 446 million EU citizens and residents, with special attention to the rights of and protection for children and [funding for related pilot projects](https://euconsent.eu/euconsent-consortium-awarded-european-commission-funding-to-create-a-child-rights-centred-cross-border-system-for-online-age-verification-and-parental-consent/).
 GDPR replaced the conflicting and overlapping set of EU state-specific regulation and is centered in a long history of privacy and human rights law.
 It's deeply influenced data privacy and protection laws in other countries, such as India and